belovedEmperor/Bank-of-React/README.md

         - The Credits page has a clear title, such as "Credits".
 - User Story 3: As a user on the Credits page, I want to see a list of all my past credits so that I can review my income.
     - Acceptance Criteria:
-        - The page displays a list of all credit transactions fetched from the API.
+        - The page displays a list of all credit transactions fetched from the API (https://johnnylaicode.github.io/api/credits.json).
         - Each credit in the list shows its description, amount, and date (in yyyy-mm-dd format).
         - All credit amounts are rounded to two decimal places.
 - User Story 4: As a user on the Credits page, I want to add a new credit so that I can keep my financial records up to date.